 Granny Flats (small, self-contained, stand-alone dwellings)

-The New Zealand Government is introducing changes to make it easier for homeowners to build small, self-contained stand-alone dwellings, commonly known as “granny flats”.
+The New Zealand Government is introducing a number of significant changes effective 15 January 2026 to make it easier for homeowners to build small, self-contained stand-alone dwellings, commonly known as “granny flats”.

-Under the proposed changes, units up to 70 square metres may be built without a building consent in many residential and rural areas.
-These changes are expected to come into force in early 2026 and are designed to increase housing choice and flexibility for homeowners.
+The proposed changes will allow units up to 70 square metres to be built without a building consent in many residential and rural areas.

 Tip: Before commencing any building work, please check that the new legislation is in force and that your project meets all exemption criteria.
 One key requirement is that no building work has started before the exemption takes effect.